Eucalyptus obconica

-Eucalyptus obconica is a species of small tree or a mallee the is endemic to the Kimberley region of Western Australia.
+Eucalyptus obconica is a species of small tree or a mallee that is endemic to the Kimberley region of Western Australia.
 It has rough fibrous or flaky, wavy bark on the trunk and branches, lance-shaped to curved or oblong adult leaves, flower buds in groups of seven, white flowers and conical fruit.

 Description

 Eucalyptus obconica is a tree or mallee that typically grows to a height of 2.5-10 m high.
 It has rough, fibrous or flaky, wavy or tessellated bark on the trunk and branches.
 Young plants and coppice regrowth have dull, light green, broadly lance-shaped leaves that are up to 130 mm long, 35 mm wide and petiolate.
 Adult leaves are the same shade of dull green to bluish on both sides, lance-shaped to curved or oblong, 60-155 mm long and 5-20 mm wide on a petiole 5-20 mm long.
 The flower buds are mostly arranged on the end of branchlets on a branched peduncle in groups of seven, the peduncle 2-8 mm long, the individual buds sessile or almost so.
 Mature buds are oval, 4-5 mm long, 3-4 mm wide with a rounded to conical operculum.
 Flowering occurs between March and May and the flowers are white.
 The fruit is a woody, conical capsule 2-4 mm long and 3-5 mm wide with the valves near rim level.